-Michael Waters Age: 51 Resident of Ottav Independent Trus wa, ON, Canada Areas of Expertis Accounting Acquisitions and M Business Leaders Finance Governance Real Estate Devel Retail Real Estate Risk Management Talent Manageme /&A hip & Stra opment ıtegy Principal Occup pation Michael Waters is the President and CEO of the Minto Apartment REIT.
-Michael also serves as chief executive officer of The Minto Group ("Minto").
+Michael Waters Age: 52 Resident of Ottawa, ON, Canada Independent Trustee Areas of Expertise

+Accounting

+Acquisitions and M&A

+Business Leadership & Strategy

+Finance

+Governance

+Real Estate Development

+Retail Real Estate

+Risk Management

+Talent Management

+Michael Waters is the Chief Executive Officer of The Minto Group ("Minto") and served as Chief Executive Officer of the Minto Apartment REIT since its IPO until April 2023.
 Michael has over 25 years' experience in real estate finance, investment and development, and financial advisory services.
-Prior to becoming Minto's chief executive officer in 2013, Michael served as president of Minto Communities Canada from 2011 to 2013 and as chief financial officer of Minto from 2007 to 2011.
+Prior to becoming Minto's Chief Executive Officer in 2013, Michael served as president of Minto Communities Canada from 2011 to 2013 and as Chief Financial Officer of Minto from 2007 to 2011.
 Prior to joining Minto in 2007, he served in a variety of roles at Intrawest Corporation, a large resort developer and operator with a presence across North America.
 Earlier in his career, Michael worked at PricewaterhouseCoopers LLP and KPMG LLP.
 Michael previously served on the board of REALPAC and on the board of governors of Algonquin College, and the board of the Algonquin Foundation.
 Michael completed his Bachelor of Commerce degree at the University of British Columbia and an MBA from the Wharton School of the University of Pennsylvania.
-He was elected a Fellow of the Chartered Professional Accountants of British Columbia (FCPA, FCA) and is a CFA [®] charterholder. pment, and sident of Minto pining Minto in presence across lael previously e Algonquin t an MBA from the Exper iences Other Public Board membership r Executive Minto Apartment REIT Financial// Accounting Committee Membership Estate None Board & Commi ttee Attendance Unitholdings (Units and Deferred Units) Board 0 of 0 NA 0 (Satisfies s Unit owr ership G uidelines) (1) Equity Benefic cially Owned, Co Indir ntrolled or Direct ectly ted, Directly or Equity y Interest Require ments Year Trust Units (#) Deferred Units ("DUs") Total Value (\$)) Minimum Requirements Status Status As at March 14, 2022 0 0 0 4 x annual retainer Met/In complia /In compliance Voting Re esults of 2021 Ar nual Meeting Proxy Votes For Proxy With Votes held Total Proxy Votes Cast of Proxy Vote S - - - % of Proxy Votes -% -% -%
+He was elected a Fellow of the Chartered Professional Accountants of British Columbia (FCPA, FCA) and is a CFA® charterholder.

+• - I Exper iences Other P ublic Bo ard mem bership CEO/Senior Executive Minto Apartment REIT Fina ncial/ Accounting Coi mmittee Members hip Real Estate Member of Governance and Nominating Committee and Investment Committee Board & C omm ittee Attendance Unitholding gs (Units and Defe erred Units) Board 4 of 4 100% 11,777 (Satisf ies Unit c wnership Guidelines) (1) Governance and Nominat ing 1 of 1 100% Equity Interest Requirements ments Investment 2 of 2 100% Minimum Requirements Status Status Equity Beneficially Owne ntrolled or Direct ted, Directly or Year Trust Unit s (#) Deferred Units ("DUs") Total Value (\$) 4 x annual retainer Met/In complianc In compliance As at March 14, 2023 6,126 5,651 \$183,721 Voting Re sults of 2022 An nual Meeting Proxy Votes For Votes held Total Proxy Votes Cast of Proxy Votes of Proxy Votes 123,458,740 61,161 123 123,519,901 % of Proxy Votes 99.95% 0.0 15% 100.00%

-Karen Weaver Age: 63 Resident of Clarksburg, ON, Canada Independent Trustee Areas of Expertise Accounting Acquisitions and M&A Business Leadership & Strategy Finance Governance Real Estate Development Retail Real Estate Risk Management Talent Management -- -- --
+Karen Weaver Age: 64 Resident of Clarksburg, ON, Canada Independent Trustee Areas of Expertise

+Accounting

+Acquisitions and M&A

+Business Leadership & Strategy

+Finance

+Governance

+Real Estate Development

+Retail Real Estate

+Risk Management

+Talent Management

 Karen Weaver is currently the President and CEO of MCAN Mortgage Corporation, having been appointed in May 2019.
 Prior to that, Karen was Interim CEO of MCAN Mortgage Corporation since October 2018.
+Karen has been a Director of MCAN Mortgage Corporation since 2011.
 Karen was the Executive Vice President and Chief Financial Officer of D+H Corporation from 2014 to 2017 and the Executive Vice President and Chief Financial Officer of First Capital Realty, Inc from 2004 to 2014.
 She served as the Chief Financial Officer and Senior Vice President at Brookfield Property Corporation from 2000 to 2003.
 Karen was a Trustee of Northwest Healthcare Properties REIT until 2021 and is a member of the Board of Directors for MCAP Commercial LP.
 Karen holds a BBA from Old Dominion University and an ICD.D designation from the Institute of Corporate Directors and is a licensed public accountant, retired, from Washington State, USA.